Infographics can make dry and boring information exciting.

 Best practices for creating a statistical infographic:

 Want more statistical infographic templates and design tips?
-Read our guide to creating statistical infographics.
+Read this guide on creating statistical infographics.

 An informational infographic template is the best infographic for clearly communicating a new or specialized concept, or to give an overview of a topic.

-This informational infographic template is one of our most popular by far.
+This informational infographic template is one of the most popular by far.
 It keeps the information brief with five points.
 Descriptive headers and illustrative icons help communicate each point clearly:

 But you don’t have to follow a chronological order.
 If you have a collection of tips or facts that have no order, then you could opt for a circular layout: